nayan-ai4m/AI4M-code-generator/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or yarn
-- API keys for Claude and Groq (see setup instructions below)
+- API key for Groq (see setup instructions below)

 ### Installation